Oenanthe crocata: Description

-The lower leaves are 3–4 times pinnate, triangular, with oval toothed leaflets 10–20 mm long, that are basally tapered to the stalk (cuneate).
+The lower leaves are 3–4 times pinnate, triangular, with oval toothed leaflets 10-20 mm long, that are basally tapered to the stalk (cuneate).
 The upper leaves are 1–2 pinnate, with narrower lobes and a shorter petiole (leaf stalk).
 All the leaves are spirally arranged and have petioles that are slightly sheathing around the stem.
-The leaves have a characteristically deceptive smell of parsley or celery.
+The leaves have a characteristically deceptive odour of parsley or celery.

-Like other species in the genus, hemlock water-dropwort has compound umbels, with 12–40 smooth rays (stalks), 3–8 cm long, which carry the smaller umbellules.
+Like other species in the genus, hemlock water-dropwort has compound umbels, with 12–40 smooth rays (stalks), 3-8 cm aclong, which carry the smaller umbellules.
 These rays are shorter than the stalk (peduncle) below, and they do not become thicker after flowering.
 At the base of the rays are about five bracts, which are linear to trifid in shape.
 These umbels are either terminal (at the top of the stem) or lateral (in the leaf axils).